AhsanNayaz/AhsanNayaz_DataEngineer/README.md

 - `bucket_name`: AWS S3 bucket name to store the generated CSV file
 - `url`: URL of the XML file to download
 - `csv_file`: File path of the output CSV file

-## Live

-This project has been deployed as a AWS Lambda function and can be found [here](https://o5fcvq4skj5eprjmp3q4b3rznq0pljds.lambda-url.ap-southeast-1.on.aws/)

 ## Contributing